 - Vintage clothing

 No matter where you get your fashion trend forecasting inspiration, there is no right or wrong place to look.
 YOU as the designer have the eye.
-It is your job to figure out what places you like to look best, and decide what works for your company or brand.
+It is your job to figure out what places you like to look best, and decide what works for your employer or freelance clients.

 This list will get you started, but by no means is it the end all be all.
 Do your fashion trend research in a way that works best for you, and have the confidence that you’re coming up with the right ideas.